derickr/php-community-health/RFC.rst

 The intention that nothing in this section is ever going to be needed.
 In extreme cases, when the Community Mediation Team finds that a certain project member continues to violate either the Code of Conduct or Constructive Contributing Guidelines, more punitive action **might** be required.

 The Community Mediation Team should make every reasonable attempt to defuse the situation without having to resort to punitive action.
-This includes establishing a meaningful discussion around the incident, giving the accused offender the chance to apologize (privately or publicly, depending on the incident) or determining that no action is necessary even if the CoC was violated.
+This includes establishing a meaningful discussion around the incident, giving the accused offender the chance to apologize (privately or publicly, depending on the incident) or determining that no action is necessary even if the Code of Conduct was violated.

 In the event that additional action is required, it may include: